-Concurrent Registration at University of King's College and Another Educational Institute
+Concurrent Registration at University of King's College and Another Educational Institution

-Ordinarily no student may register at King's if concurrently taking work in another educational institution.
+Ordinarily no student may register at Dalhousie-King's if concurrently taking work in another educational institution.
 A student who wishes to register despite this rule must make special application to the Registrar and therewith provide a description of the classes.

-Forced Withdrawal Consequent on Unsatisfactory Perfor-
+Forced Withdrawal Consequent on Unsatisfactory Performance

-When the work of a student becomes unsatisfactory his case will be discussed by the Committee on Studies which may require him to withdraw from the class or classes concerned and to be excluded from the relevant examinations, or may advise him to withdraw temporarily from the University or to reduce his class load.
+Students whose work becomes unsatisfactory will have their cases discussed by the Committee on Studies which may require them to withdraw from the class or classes concerned and to be excluded from the relevant examinations, or may advise them to withdraw temporarily from the University or to reduce their class load.